truongd8593/DataStructuresF95/README.md

 # DataStucturesF95
 Classical data structures written in F95 and strictly conformant to F95 standard.

+Data structures in this repo:

+- Singly linked list (fully implemented).
+- Stack (to be implemented).
+- Queue (to be implemented).

 Reference: